Survey Results: Scuba Diving & Panicking

 • 17.7%: 500 or more (tech divers: 32.8%)

-Even experienced divers with more than 500 dives can face panic while scuba diving.
+Even experienced divers with over 500 dives can experience panic while scuba diving.

 About Witnessing Panic or Near-Panic in Another Diver